uchen-ml/uchenml.tech/src/content/post/optimizing-linear.md

 |8, 1000000 |3214760 ns |

 "Good" cases worsened, which shows that the updated code is ran.
-Shape of the data is known at compile time when using Uchen so the compilers make informed decisions about vectorization and other optimizations and it looks like competing with them is an unnecessary exercise.
+Shape of the data is known at compile time when using Uchen.ML so the compilers make informed decisions about vectorization and other optimizations and it looks like competing with them is an unnecessary exercise.